nedbat/coveragepy/doc/branch.rst

 When measuring branches, coverage.py collects pairs of line numbers, a source and destination for each transition from one line to another.
-Static analysis of the compiled bytecode provides a list of possible transitions.
+Static analysis of the source provides a list of possible transitions.
 Comparing the measured to the possible indicates missing branches.

 The idea of tracking how lines follow each other was from `Titus Brown`__.
 Thanks, Titus!